gine2017/gine2017/README.md

-- 👋 Hi, I’m @gine2017
+- 👋 Hi, I’m @gine2017, Regine Thimothee
-- 👀 I’m interested spicy Javascript, Design, iOS development, and all things front-end development
+- 👀 I’m interested in UI/UX Design
-- 🌱 I’m currently taking time to polish my React skills by taking a React course.
-I also take time to work on my personal projects
+- 🌱 I’m currently taking time to refine my UI/UX skills by enrolling myself in the Springboard bootcamp
-- 💞️ I’m looking to collaborate with a diverse group of people that not only want to help grow a company's mission but also help me grow as a developer
+- 💞️ I’m looking to collaborate with a diverse group of people that not only want to help grow a company's mission but also help me grow as a designer
 - 📫 How to reach me  Email: ginou10@msn.com

 <!---